 The harm that can result from a pedestrian being struck by a motor vehicle is typically severe and devastating.
-The injury lawyers at Lebowitz & Mzhen, LLC, have represented residents of Baltimore and other Maryland communities in numerous accident claims for over 20 years.
+The injury lawyers at Lebowitz & Mzhen Personal Injury Lawyers, have represented residents of Baltimore and other Maryland communities in numerous accident claims for over 20 years.
 Our team of experienced professionals knows what it takes to investigate a collision and build a case against a careless driver who caused a pedestrian’s injuries.Pursuing Compensation from a Negligent Driver

 Pedestrian injuries almost always occur as the result of a motor vehicle accident.
 Whether it involves a car, truck, or motorcycle, a victim generally must establish that the driver responsible for his or her harm acted negligently.
 In a negligence action, a plaintiff must prove four elements.
 The first element is duty, which requires an injured individual to establish that the defendant owed him or her a duty of care.
 The duty of care requires every driver to operate his or her motor vehicle with the same ordinary care and skill that a reasonably prudent motorist would use in a similar situation.
 Next, the plaintiff must prove that the defendant breached that duty, and that the defendant’s breach was the direct cause of the victim’s injuries.